Skip to main content

 Molecular Biology and Bioinformatics

-You study a range of modern molecular biology concepts and techniques.
-And you address general molecular biology and experimental techniques, key to the discipline for applications such as the production of recombinant proteins, DNA sequencing and functional gene measurement.
+You are introduced to a range of modern molecular biology concepts and techniques.
+You address general molecular biology, molecular biology of genetic diseases, and using molecular biology for applications such as the production of recombinant proteins, and biomedical science forensics.
 The new age of molecular biology is underpinned by gene/genome sequencing, sequence analysis and sequence manipulation.
-You gain a thorough introduction to the principles of sequence analysis and how these techniques have revolutionised all areas of molecular biology.
-Particular attention is paid to the technique of polymerasechain reaction (PVR).
-And you examine informatics concepts, with a focus on visualising and analysing DNA sequence data, as well as basic molecular data analysis.
-A series of lab sessions introduce the basic techniques that lie at the heart of modern molecular biology such as DNA purification, PCR, restriction digestion, nucleic acid analysis through agarose gels, and sequencing - these are key to industrial biotechnology as well as research science.
+You explore the principles of sequence analysis and how these techniques have revolutionised molecular biology.
+Particular attention is on the technique of polymerase chain reaction (PCR).
+You learn the bioinformatics concepts around visualising and analysing DNA sequence data, and basic molecular data analysis.
+You gain insight into the theoretical aspects of molecular biology and bioinformatics, and learn the basic techniques of modern molecular biology such as DNA purification, PCR, restriction digestion, and nucleic acid analysis through agarose gels and sequencing.

 This is a 20-credit module.